ehildt/ckir.io/README.md

 | `vectors`  | Vectorization service for transforming and embedding data       |
 | `topics, threads, posts`  | Messaging interface layer for ingesting and routing content     |
 | *more coming*  | New services are continuously being added and integrated        |

 ---

-## 🧱 `snaps`

-Handles persistence for the entire ckir.io ecosystem.
-Built with:

----

-## 🧠 `vectors`

-Processes and vectorizes incoming data using embedding models or NLP techniques.

----

-## 📩 `topics, threads, posts`

-Distributes or ingests messages from various sources (bullMQ, REST, ioredis, SocketIO, etc.).

----